Manavsouls/Manavsouls/README.md

 - 👋 Hi, I’m @Manavsouls
 - 👀 I’m interested in Gaming, digital art and web development
-- 🌱 I’m currently learning: front end web development
+- 🌱 I’m currently learning: front end web development and looking for internship regarding to web development
 - 📫 you can reach me @manav.beefy(instagram) and m.sharma28th@gmail.com
+-

 <!---
 Manavsouls/Manavsouls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.